Total TimePrep: 25 min. Bake: 1 hour

 Excellent use for venison backstraps.
 I cut backstrap chops about a half an inch, but didn't pound them to a quarter inch.
 Venison backstrap is to delicate.
 I did follow the recipe the rest of the way as instructed.
 This recipe will be a redo!

 This is recipe is similar to one I've been making for years.
-If you are pressed for time, skip sauting the extra vegetables and just pour spahetti sauce over the prepared cutlets and then bake.
+If you are pressed for time, skip sauting the extra vegetables and just pour spahetti sauce over the prepared cutlets, top with the shredded Mozza and then bake.
 Check meat after 30 minutes--it's usually done by then.